Define questions and answers

 You can also allow the participant to preview the formula.
 The formula will be displayed via MathJax (LaTeX).

 Task assessment in the expert mode

 For the assessment of a task of the type formula comparison, extended options are available in the expert mode.

-The Expert mode allows for the manipulation of the MAXIMA comparison operators:
+The expert mode allows for the manipulation of the MAXIMA comparison operators:

-ONYX offers two different comparison options:
+ONYX provides two different comparison options:

 - True/false comparison with the standard expression

 - Points-based comparison with the standard expression if is(equal(ev(LEARNERRESPONSE),ev(CORRECTRESPONSE))) then MAXSCORE else MINSCORE;